 – It’s complicated stuff, work stuff.
 I don’t want to bore you with the details.

 – But tell me, Paula, why did you call me?

-Paula smiles when she hears Thomas’ question, takes a sip of beer before continuing.
+Paula smiles when she hears Thomas’ question and takes a sip of beer before continuing.

 – Well, I’m glad you thought that.

 – Yes, you can’t imagine the trouble my boyfriend gave me, he got jealous, can you believe it?

 – Your boyfriend?